RiskBazaar/obips/michaelfolkson-risk-contract.md

 The funds still need to be removed from the wallet after each contract proposal to ensure the individual owns sufficient funds.
 However, they are sent to a holding address rather than the multisig address.
 If the proposed contract is accepted, the funds are sent to the multi-signature address.
 If the proposed contract is rejected, these funds are returned to the individual's wallet.

-Unlike e-commerce listings drafted by vendors and presented to potential buyers, risk contracts may require more back and forth before coming to a bilateral agreement

 (invitation to tender, invitation to purchase)

- The scope of the OBIP could also expand to adding fields to the contract JSON that can be switched on/off depending on whether the use case is an e-commerce transaction or a risk contract.

  +
  +## Motivation